PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 <p>&nbsp;</p>

-## E. Updating the OpenFOAM settings files
+## E. Updating the OpenFOAM settings

 - For the OpenFOAM installation to understand the use of the system-MPI (MPICH in this case), we need to modify the default settings